cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 The most important step toward bringing your project to life is to get a permit.
 Permits empower you to complete your projects in a way that meets your needs and follows the city’s code.
 Before applying for any permits, it’s important to:

 * define and describe your project,
-* [find out if you need permits](/residential/residential-toolkit/projects-that-dont-require-a-permit/) and what they are, &nbsp;
+* [find out if you need permits](/residential/residential-toolkit/projects-that-dont-require-a-permit/) and what they are,
 * and collect the right information for your consultation and application.

 Reviewers are also available to help you during free and paid consultations.